Preeclampsia and High Blood Pressure During Pregnancy

 Blood pressure is the pressure of the blood against the blood vessel walls each time the heart contracts (squeezes) to pump the blood through your body (see FAQ123 Managing High Blood Pressure).
 High blood pressure also is called hypertension.
 Hypertension can lead to health problems.
-During pregnancy, severe or uncontrolled hypertension can cause complications for you and your baby.
+During pregnancy, severe or uncontrolled hypertension can cause complications for you and your fetus.

 High blood pressure during pregnancy can place extra stress on your heart and kidneys and can increase your risk of heart disease, kidney disease, and stroke.
 Other possible complications include the following: